bamminger/vsts-queue-build/README.md

 ![Advanced configuration](doc/images/config_advanced.png "Advanced configuration")

+# API and TFS Mapping

+To support newer and older versions of TFS, the task has two different versions:
+* v1 - Support for TFS >= 2017 Update 1
+* v2 - Support for TFS >= 2018 Update 2 & Azure DevOps

 # Further information

 If you need some special kind of setting or a new feature for this extension, don't hesitate to create a github issue or leave a comment at the vsts extension page.